Apply for Energy Assistance

 Energy Crisis Intervention Program (ECIP)

-ECIP has a winter and a summer season.
-Like EA, the winter season starts in November for disabled and elderly households and starts in December for all other households.
+The Energy Crisis Intervention Program (ECIP) has a winter and a summer season.
+Like EA, the winter season starts in November for disabled and elderly households and begins in December for all other households.
 It runs through May.
-The summer season starts in June and runs through September.
+The summer season runs June through September.

 Applicants must have a disconnection notice or be shut off in order to receive ECIP assistance.
-The benefit is based on the amount required to resolve the crisis and keep the family out of threat for 30 days.
+The benefit from ECIP is based on the amount of money required to resolve the crisis and keep the family out of threat for 30 days.

-The agency is given a fixed amount of money from the state for both winter and summer ECIP.
-Applicants can receive up to $800 in the winter and $300 during the summer, provided the agency has funds available.
-Families may get assistance as many times as needed, provided they have a shut-off notice and have not reached their maximum benefit levels for that season.
+CMCA is given a fixed amount of money from the state for both winter and summer ECIP.
+Applicants can receive up to $800 in the winter and $300 during the summer, as long as the agency has available funds.
+Families may get assistance as many times as needed if they have a shut-off notice and have not reached their maximum benefit levels for that season.

 LIHEAP Eligibility Criteria